grblHAL/Templates/README.md

 ## grblHAL templates

-Template code to aid writing custom code for extensions such as additional IO-pins or M-codes by publishing entry points in the HAL function pointer structs.
+Template code to aid writing custom code for extensions such as additional IO-pins, M-codes or plugins by publishing entry points in the HAL function pointer structs.

 * [ioports.c](./ioports.c) - for additional digital and/or analog outputs.
 For enabling M62 - M68 M-codes.